xiangnanscu/lua-resty-mvc/README.md

 With just a plain folder with several simple files, you can enjoy basic but most frequently used MVC features.

 # Quick start
-try to start from `nginx -p . -c nginx.conf`, and visit [http://localhost:8080/init](http://localhost:8080/init)
+Config your database in `lib/resty/mvc/query.lua` and try to start from `nginx -p . -c nginx.conf`, and visit [http://localhost:8080/init](http://localhost:8080/init)
 # Api taste
 Below is five models representing five database tables.
 Why so many tables?
 Because I want to show you how powerful the MVC is.